 A South Yellow Springs St. abandoned house.

-1159 South’s initial placemaking work will be to transform vacant lots at key intersections on S. Yellow Springs St. in south Springfield into vibrant community spaces, such as community gardens, play spaces, and courtyards, consistent with results received from the community engagement survey.
+1159 South’s initial placemaking work has focused on transforming vacant lots at key intersections on S. Yellow Springs St. in south Springfield into vibrant community spaces, such as community gardens, play spaces, and courtyards, consistent with results received from the community engagement survey.

-Improving the main S. Yellow Springs St. corridor will generate momentum for positive transformation throughout south Springfield, Ohio.
-We began this projects in March 2020, with groundbreaking at Grand Harmony!
+Improving the main S. Yellow Springs St. corridor has generated momentum for positive transformation throughout south Springfield, Ohio.
+Check out some of the Grand Harmony! pictures!